 Move & Copy

-Select “Move” from the document menu to open the “Move Doc” window, where you can move or copy a document from one project to another.
+Select “Move” from the document menu to open the “Move Doc” window, where you can move or copy a document from one project or one folder to another.
+Enter the desired project name or select the folder location.
+Then, press “Copy Doc” or “Move Doc.”

 Moved documents will keep their original upload date, upload user, and hashtags.
 A moved document will also keep its version history and any active share links.
 Moving a document requires you to be a Project Admin on the project you’re moving from.